Prag8855/aab/content/guides/german-health-insurance/for-freelancers.md

 If you are an artist, journalist, publicist or art teacher, join the *[[Künstlersozialkasse]]* (KSK).
 They pay half of your health insurance, and half of your [public pension insurance](/glossary/gesetzliche%20Krankenversicherung).
 It's always worth it.

 If you earn less than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year, you must switch to [public health insurance](/glossary/gesetzliche%20Krankenversicherung) after you join the KSK.
 It's a good way to switch from private to public.

+Joining the KSK takes a few months.
+While you wait, you can get public, private or expat health insurance.

 **[How to apply for the KSK ➞](/guides/ksk-kuenstlersozialkasse)**